Angela0201/WpfStudyingSystem/README.md

 Otherwise, a corresponding message will be displayed.

-> Grade lists are cleared when switching between courses.
+>  When switching between courses, the grade list is automatically updated based on on the selected course.

 ---